 The Norwegian waterfall itself is spectacular, but the views out through the valley, including the village of Flam and the fjord’s shores are equally as breathtaking.

 This hike is a photographer’s dream, with storybook landscapes everywhere you turn.
-This waterfall adventure is one of the best hikes in Flam.
+This waterfall adventure is one of the best things to do in Flam.

 Mount Floyen, Bergen